microsoft/PR-Metrics/docs/development.md

 This task has the unique property that it runs under both GitHub Actions and Azure Pipelines.
-A single codebase supports both platforms, allowing improvements or bug fixes to be applied everywhere, immediately after each release.
+A single codebase supports both platforms, allowing improvements or bugfixes to be applied everywhere, immediately after each release.

-In turn, the Azure Pipelines task can run against Azure DevOps or GitHub repos.
+In turn, the Azure Pipelines task can run against Azure DevOps or GitHub repositories.

 This mechanism is facilitated by the aforementioned dependency injection and a set of wrappers that abstract the underlying platform.
 There are two such abstractions present:

-- [**repos**][reposfolder]: Manages access to the underlying repo functionality.
-  [`reposInvoker.ts`][reposinvoker] decides whether to forward the requests to [`azureReposInvoker.ts`][azurereposinvoker] or [`gitHubReposInvoker.ts`][githubreposinvoker] based on the location of the repo in use.
+- [**repos**][reposfolder]: Manages access to the underlying repository functionality. [`reposInvoker.ts`][reposinvoker] decides whether to forward the requests to [`azureReposInvoker.ts`][azurereposinvoker] or [`gitHubReposInvoker.ts`][githubreposinvoker] based on the location of the repository in use.
 - [**runners**][runnersfolder]: Manages access to the runner (or platform) on which the functionality is being executed. [`runnerInvoker.ts`][runnerinvoker] decides whether to forward the requests to